Voting and elections

 - The timetable for the Polling Districts and Polling Places review is set out below.

-- 23rd November 2022 Final proposals considered at Full Council.
+- November 2022 – proposals to be considered at Electoral Committee.

 Electoral Registration Officer